bridgecrewio/terraform-provider-bridgecrew/README.md

 # terraform-provider-bridgecrew

-First you need to add your secret - the Bridgecrew API key, as an env var, BRIDGECREW_API, or it won't work.
+This guide is to help you devlop/debug the Terraform Bridgecrew provider, to get started you need to obtain and add your secret - your Bridgecrew API key, as an env var, BRIDGECREW_API, or it won't work.

-If this is you first time using this provider you will need to build and then run with:
+If this is your first time using this provider you will need to build and then run with:

 ```bash